BRYANT7/BRYANT7.github.io/README.md

 ### **Let’s Stay Connected**
 - Follow me on [social media platforms, e.g., LinkedIn, Twitter, Instagram] for updates and insights.
-- Subscribe to my newsletter for exclusive content and updates.
-[Link to Newsletter]
+- Subscribe to my newsletter for exclusive content and updates. [www.myzevnet.online]

 Thank you for visiting my website.
 I hope you find inspiration, value, or simply enjoy your time here.
 Let’s create something amazing together!